Title 39. Postal Service

 Testimony and argument at hearings shall be reported verbatim, unless the Board otherwise orders.
 Transcripts of the proceedings will be provided to the parties by the Board.

-Any attorney for either party who has filed a notice of appearance and who wishes to withdraw from a case must file a motion or notice which includes the name, address, telephone number, and fax number of the person who will assume responsibility for representation of the party in question.
+Any attorney for either party who has filed a notice of appearance and who wishes to withdraw from a case must file a motion or notice which includes the name, email address, mailing address, telephone number, and fax number of the person who will assume responsibility for representation of the party in question.

 (a) Whenever at any time it appears that the parties are in agreement as to disposition of the controversy, the Board may suspend further processing of the appeal: Provided, however, That if the Board is advised thereafter by either party that the controversy has not been disposed of by agreement, the case shall be restored to the Board's active docket.